How to Make Cinnamon Roll Bread

 What Is Cinnamon Roll Bread?

 Cinnamon roll bread is a shareable, loaf-sized version of the beloved bakery cinnamon roll.
-This treat is somewhere between bread and confection with layers of brown sugar, cinnamon and butter rolled up inside and topped off with a simple but classic glaze.
+Much like babka, this treat is somewhere between bread and confection with layers of brown sugar, cinnamon and butter rolled up inside and topped off with a simple but classic glaze.
 While the ingredients are fairly simple, making cinnamon roll bread by hand can be a bit messy as the dough tends to be sticky.
 But, using a stand mixer to mix and knead the dough can help keep your hands and countertops clean in addition to streamlining your overall bread making process.

 What is Cinnamon Roll Quick Bread?